-In this past week however, I’ve made much more progress on the design and functionality.
+After a long period with little change, over this past week I’ve made much more progress on the design and functionality of my map.
 As always, when I compare my work to a previous version it never looks like I’ve done much, but I really feel like the map is starting to come together as I have it pictured in my mind.

 My main change was to add in marker clustering using a couple of plugins: markercluster and FeatureGroup.SubGroup.
 Working together, these two plugins group my map markers into groups of similar markers, and then into groups of markers at similar locations.
 This adds up to fewer markers being shown on the screen unless you zoom right in were the clustering has been disabled.